yellabelly/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_page_content.md

 2. Click **Save**.

 Since the session is destroyed after the specified period of time, the potential footprint of the session is eliminated, which helps to minimize attacks.

+## Show notifications for applications that are waiting for approval

+When the auto-approve setting is disabled, users can't use their newly-created applications until they are approved by an Organization administrator (Org admin).

+To remind the Org admin that there are applications waiting for approval, API Portal displays a notification with a link to the list of pending approval applications every time that the Org admin logs in to API Portal.

+To disabled the notification:

+1. In JAI, click **Components > API Portal > Additional settings**.
+2. Choose **No** for the **Show notifications for applications that are pending approval** field.
+3. Click **Save**.